Sustainability in digital developments

 The development of modern technologies continuously creates a multitude of new digitization possibilities.
 Digital change is simplifying many processes in business and society.
 All the advantages cover-up that digital technologies can also have negative influences.
 You can name the rebound effect at this point.
 In particular, the effects on our environment have so far been completely ignored.

 Digital technologies are currently responsible for 4 % of global greenhouse gas emissions.
 This amount is comparable to the amount of greenhouse gas emissions caused by air traffic (3.5 %).
 This value will increase considerably in the future.
-In 2025, the share that digital technologies make up for global greenhouse gas emissions will already be 8 %.
-According to the Shift Project, the energy demand for the internet will grow by 9 % annually.
+Furthermore the energy demand for the internet will grow by 9 % annually.

 Against this background, we must bring digitization and sustainable development together.
 The merger is necessary to enable a digital, sustainable future.